pghvlaans/sbotools/README.md

 * Post-Release
   * sbocheck: Do not use compact format for CLASSIC mode
+  * Repo.pm: Prompt for deletion if SBO_HOME/repo is malformed instead of simply erroring out

 * 3.1 - 2024-12-05
   * sbofind: Allow multiple search terms